 This argument claims that there is a logical incompatibility between the existence of suffering and the existence of a being who in the Judaeo-Christian tradition is defined as possessing certain attributes, namely, omnipotence and omni-benevolence.
 The argument runs as follows: 1) If God, who is a benevolent and omnipotent being, exists, there would be no evil; 2) Evil exists; therefore 3) God does not exist.
-Lucretius, in his De Rerum Natura, cites Epicurus as the argument's first exponent - hence this objection is sometimes called the 'Epicurean paradox' - but it is to Hume again that we must look for its most famous exposition.
+Lucretius, in his De Rerum Natura, cites Epicurus as the first exponent of a deductive argument from evil - hence this objection is sometimes called the 'Epicurean paradox' - but it is to Hume again that we must look for the most famous exposition.
 So in the Dialogues he writes: 'Epicurus' old questions are yet unanswered.
 Is he [God] willing to prevent evil, but not able? then he is impotent.
 Is he able, but not willing? then he is malevolent.
-Is he both able and willing? whence then is evil?'6 Any confidence that Hume may have had that the logical problem would remain unresolved was, however, premature.
-This is because its leading modern exponent, the Australian atheist J.L.
-Mackie (1917-1981) acknowledged that this objection had been successfully refuted by the American Christian philosopher, Alvin Plantinga (b.1932).
+Is he both able and willing? whence then is evil?'7 Any confidence that Hume may have had that the logical problem would remain unresolved was, however, premature.
+This is because the leading modern exponent, the Australian atheist J.L.
+Mackie (1917-1981) acknowledged that this objection had been successfully refuted by an American, the Christian philosopher, Alvin Plantinga (b.1932).
 So important is this debate that some brief account must now be given of it.